herrowna/digital-garden-jekyll-template/_notes/curiousity trails.md

 Extending on outward curiousity, some times it's worth going with the people you love and trust.
 Trust their intuition and [follow them through their rabbit holes](/dont-go-alone){: .internal-link}.
 It's worth seeing through a project just because you're there for the human connections you will make.

-For those of us who grew up as people-pleasers, it can be hard to 'reset' and '[[_notes/know thyself]]' -- in which case, hopping on to a trusted friend's curiousity trail may help us develop our own taste.
+For those of us who grew up as people-pleasers, it can be hard to 'reset' and '[[know thyself]]' -- in which case, hopping on to a trusted friend's curiousity trail may help us develop our own taste.

 ## Conversation with everything